Kodajak/SPM_G4T2/README.md

 9. flask_cors
 10. requests
 11. Python mysql connector

+We used the test cases that we come up with to test the pages and functions that we have built and to certify that something meets the test cases we have our scrum master to verify.

 The CRUD of Roles and Skills are mainly handled by 1,2,2a,3,4,5,9 and 11.
 For importing of LMS CSV Course file, it is handled heavily by 8.